Moguero/AI-and-painting/README.md

 If you're on Linux, use environment_lin.yml file.
 On Windows, use environment_win.yml.

-Once you're done, don't forget to remove the environment by running :
+Once you're done with the project, don't forget to remove the environment by running :

 ```
 conda env remove -n ai-and-painting